The best credit cards for cash back at department stores have flat-rate rewards earnings and easy redemption options.

 How about a retail credit card instead?

-Keep in mind, though, that while retail credit cards usually don’t charge annual fees, they typically come with very high interest rates.
+Keep in mind, though, that while retail credit cards usually don’t charge annual fees, they typically come with much higher APRs than non-retail cards.
 So if you plan to use one, you should also plan to pay off your balance in full each month.